reactioncommerce/reaction/README.md

 http://reactioncommerce.com

 Here you can launch a test shop, launched as a Docker container.
-The Docker image is automatically built at the [Ongoworks public docker repo](https://index.docker.io/u/ongoworks/), on any repository changes.
+The Docker image is automatically built at the [Ongo Works public Docker repo](https://index.docker.io/u/ongoworks/), on any repository changes.
 We're working on functionality to allow selectable Reaction/Docker images in the future.

 ---